Admissions

 English Language Proficiency

 - The Canadian Academic English Language Assessment (CAEL Assessment).
-Minimum acceptable score is 60 overall.
+The minimum acceptable score is 70 in each section.
+The CAEL Assessment is offered in several countries throughout the world as well as Canada.

 Application Deadline